top of page

 List and Checkbox Mindset

 Using mindfulness as a deliberate and technical skill is what helps to make mindfulness work.
-This isn't necessarily making actual lists unless that's what we want.
+This isn't just a traditional list.
+It's a "mindful...ist."
+It's a list and checkbox mindset.

 Mindful Gratitude